 Tribute 2020: VALIE EXPORT

-As part of „EXTRACTS: Tribute VALIE EXPORT @ Ars Electronica“ all titles of this section from the program of the canceled festival edition will be screened within the Ars Electronica from 10 – 13 September, 2020.
+As part of „EXTRACTS: Tribute VALIE EXPORT @ Ars Electronica“ all titles of this section from the program of the canceled festival edition have been screened within the Ars Electronica from 10 – 13 September, 2020.
 Details HERE.

 Essay: Feminism and Media AvantGarde.

 | Brigitta Burger-Utzer, film agent and film curator (sixpackfilm)|

 There is no doubt that VALIE EXPORT is one of Austria’s most versatile and internationally renowned artists, whose impact and influence continue to persist.
 The reason being that her oeuvre is marked by the development of a radical actionist feminism on the one hand and by an avant-garde approach towards new media technology on the other.
 In her choice of artistic materials, in particular the (own) body, she is in line with Marina Abramovic, Carolee Schneemann or Joan Jonas, yet she may be unique as regards her versatility of artistic expression.

 Her unwavering interest in cultural representations of the female body is articulated in a multimedia practice and theory that includes installations, conceptual photography, drawings, sculptures, texts, performances, films, and videos.
 Central to her oeuvre is the moving image, in the form of original cinematic works or incorporated into installations.
 Within the realm of film and video art, she captivates with a range of modes all of which are featured in this Tribute program.
 VALIE EXPORT’s three feature films bring together ideas and art objects for a narrative cinema that she had already put to the test in her artistic practice: “The narrative facilitates the conveying of subjects and content.”